JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday Febuary 12th/Lectures/strings_and_conditionals.md

 Our text editor Atom, is where we write complete code.

 ## Expressions
-This is what's known as expression.
-This is the most basic kind of programming instruction in the language.
+Expressions are most basic kind of programming instruction in the language.
 Expressions consist of values (such as 2) and operators (such as +), and they can always evaluate (that is, reduce) down to a single value.
 ```python
 2 + 2
 5 - 3